Showing 1-20 of 126 products

 |Dermatology workflow management||It is important that your EMR workflow maps to the way you, as a dermatologist, practice medicine.
 Step-by-step procedures facilitate with mapping, interpretation, diagnosis and surgery to increase accuracy and reduce errors, seamlessly integrating into your EMR without distracting from the interaction with the patient.|

-When selecting the best EMR software for dermatology, it’s important to consider trends that are common in electronic medical records.
-These trends are generally applicable to most facets of electronic health records, though EHRs for dermatology do have specific applications as well.
-Being aware of system trends wil help you select the most beneficial practice for your practice.
+When selecting the best EMR software for dermatology, it’s important to consider trends that are common in this segment.
+These trends are generally applicable to most facets of EHRs, though EHRs for dermatology do have specific applications as well.
+Being aware of system trends will help you select the most beneficial practice for your practice.
 Some of the current trends include:

 Mobile device support.
-Mobile devices are becoming more and more popular in medical practices.
-Additionally, dermatology EMRs offer many applications accessible via iPad, and similar devices.
-Vendors have adapted to specialized physician’s needs, such as dermatologists.
+Mobile devices are becoming increasingly popular in medical practices.
+Dermatology EMRs offer many applications that are accessible via iPad, Android tablets and similar mobile devices.
+Vendors have adapted to specialized physicians’ needs, such as dermatologists.
 Dermatology-specific EMRs supply a wealth of applications that are useful and time-saving for dermatology practices.

-Software as a Service (SaaS).
-Cloud-based EMR software for dermatology has become more and more common, as on-premise solutions continue to be a heftier initial investment, and many dermatologists prefer the ease-of-use that accompanies a Web-based product.
+Software as a service (SaaS).
+Cloud-based EMR software for dermatology is seeing increased adoption because on-premise solutions continue to be a heftier initial investment.
+Also many dermatologists prefer the ease-of-use provided by a cloud-based product.

 ICD-10 compliance.
 In October 2015, the US Department of Health and Human Services released the 10th version of the International Classification of Diseases (ICD) codes, which are called ICD-10.
 Having ICD-10 compliance is mandatory for practices if they want to claim Medicare and Medicaid reimbursements.
 Ever since the new codes were released, a majority of vendors have started offering ICD-10 code compliance.